aoamusat/MVCBoilerplate/README.md

 ### Prerequisites

-Composer PHP package manager [https://getcomposer.org]
+1. Composer PHP package manager [https://getcomposer.org]
+2. Make sure that you have PHP7 and higher running on your local server environment.

 ### Installation